How to Deal with Seasonal Affective Disorder

-As the days become shorter and the available sunlight dwindles, many people will suffer from seasonal depression, also known as seasonal affective disorder (SAD).
+As the days become shorter and the available sunlight dwindles, many people will suffer from seasonal depression, also known as seasonal affective disorder, or SAD.
 But there are effective ways to deal with the problem.

-According to the Mayo Clinic, the symptoms, including moodiness and lack of energy, start to manifest in the fall and continue through the winter.
+According to the Mayo Clinic, the symptoms, including moodiness and lack of energy, start to manifest in the fall and continue through the winter for the estimated 4 to 6 percent of Americans who suffer from seasonal affective disorder.
 Other symptoms, according to the National Institute of Mental Health, include feelings of hopelessness and anxiety, sleeping more than usual, weight gain, loss of interest in doing things you normally find enjoyable or inability to concentrate.

 The Mayo Clinic reports that some people who have bipolar disorder may have the opposite problem, known as reverse seasonal affective disorder.
 This is characterized by an atypically elevated mood and enthusiasm, hyperactivity or agitation, and rapid thoughts or speech.